bevingtona/RemoteLogger/v0.5_libraried/README.md

 ### Jan 14, 2024:
 - added write_to_csv to library --> compiled successfully in general_purpose_hydros.ino (again, tough to test indepently --> may need more testing)
+- added prep_msg to library --> compiled successfully in general_purpose_hydros.ino
+    - note: my_letter and my_header are doubly represented -- want them to eventually come in as user determined (depending on which sensors are attached/which measurements you want taken)

 ### Dec 20, 2023: